 Having grown up playing sports competitively, Som is no stranger to the classic tale of the underdog.
 “I’ve learned that, no matter how ingrained a belief or habit is and no matter how afraid one is, change and overcoming actual and perceived challenges is always possible,” he says.
 Som believes there is a strong parallel between the tale of the underdog and climate change.
 “Fossil fuels are ubiquitous in contemporary society and are ingrained in our lives in ways we don’t often realize,” he notes.

-Society has come to accept fossil fuels as a way of life, and it will be a monumental challenge to globally transition from this belief.
-However, the technological and economic progress made in clean energy over the last decade is truly inspiring and is positioning us to take on our fossil fuel habit once and for all.
+The technological and economic progress made in clean energy over the last decade is truly inspiring and is positioning us to take on our fossil fuel habit once and for all.

 Having started his career in Investment Banking, advising solar and energy storage companies on M&A transitions, Som has experienced the growth and potential of the clean energy transition first-hand.
 Since joining Oliver Wyman, Som has been focused on the Consumer, Industrials and Services sectors, supporting clients on a variety of topics including large-scale transformation, board-level strategy, operational efficiency assessments, and human capital planning.